buildbuddy-io/buildbuddy/README.md

 Getting started with Buildbuddy is simple and free for personal use.
 Just add these two lines to your `.bazelrc` file.

+**.bazelrc**
 ```
 build --bes_results_url=https://app.buildbuddy.io/invocation/
 build --bes_backend=grpc://events.buildbuddy.io:1985
 ```

-This will print a buildbuddy url containing your build results at the beginning and end of every Bazel invocation.
+This will print a **Buildbuddy url** containing your build results at the beginning and end of every Bazel invocation.
+You can command click / double click on these to view

-Want more control?
+**Want more control?** Want to set it up for your team?
 Get up and running fast with the cloud hosted [BuildBuddy.io](https://buildbuddy.io) service.

-If you'd like to host your own instance on-premises or in the cloud, check out our [getting started](https://github.com/tryflame/buildbuddy/blob/master/SETUP.md) guide.
+If you'd like to host your own instance **on-premises** or in the cloud, check out our [getting started](https://github.com/tryflame/buildbuddy/blob/master/SETUP.md) guide.

 # Questions?
 If you have any questions, e-mail us at hello@tryflame.com.
 We’d love to chat!